The RA Application Process

 RA Candidate Workshop

 University Housing will contact all candidates informing them of their application status.
 Candidates meeting qualifications will be invited to take a six-week RA Candidate Workshop during the Winter Quarter.
-Sign-ups occur immediately, so it is essential that you check your email during break!
+Sign-ups occur immediately, so it is essential that you check your email during the winter break!

 The RA Candidate Workshop meets for two hours at the same time each week for 6 weeks.
 Although the time will not show on your student schedule, you must be available at the same time each week.
 Attendance and full participation is required to be considered for the RA Position.
 In line with public health requirements, all workshops will be conducted online.

 This workshop will provide foundational knowledge about University Housing and will help develop you skills as a student leader regardless of the outcome of your application.
-As part of this class, you will participate in group activities and individual reflections.
+As part of this workshop, you will participate in group activities and individual reflections.

 In early-February, you will sign up for a twenty-minute individual interview to be held in late-February through early March.

-Applicants will be notified as to the outcome of the application process no later than the end of Spring Break.
+We anticipate notifying applicants as to the outcome of the application process no later than the end of Spring Break, however, changes to public health conditions may impact our ability to notify candidates.
 We strongly encourage all candidates to apply for housing on-campus for the academic year and will provide specific sign up information to all students who are part of the RA Application Process.
 We are not able to assist you in breaking an off-campus lease.

 As stated in the position description, all position offers are subject to meeting position qualifications, including a 2.5 GPA, good standing with University Housing’s Community Standards, good standing with the Office of Student Rights and Responsibilities, and a successful fingerprinting background check.